 Living in a remote, rural, and mountainous Western China, has many wonderful features – beautiful scenery, wide open spaces, star studded nights and usually, close family connections.
 Unfortunately, it also has lots of limitations.
 If you’re a girl from a poor rural family, there’s a good chance you will never finish senior high school.
-It’s not just because of poverty.
-In fact, the major challenge is that many families in rural traditional locations still place less economic value on the education of girls (many boys also miss out).

 So, what are the key reasons young scholars are still missing out on senior high school?

 - In China, education is tuition free up to Grade 9.
 In some places now, even senior High School is tuition free thanks to incredibly progressive schooling policy by the government.
 Still, total education cost (including boarding, transport, living costs) can be too expensive for some rural poor families.
 The return on investment needs to be certain – and some families quickly conclude it is not;

 - Opportunity cost factors add to the cost of education.
 If the girl was not in school, she would be earning money, or laboring on the farm at home allowing parents to work in the city;

 - Parents might be sick or caring for aging grandparents – the girl is an easy choice for caring for them;

 - Some girls don’t want to continue their education.
 The pressure and stress felt by girls who feel the weight of the cost of their education on their poor parents prefer to quit (they believe this is what their parents hope they will do, but their parents are too nice to say);